USPTO 2015–2025 USPTO PatentsView US Corporation

 What technology areas does Alabama Metal Industries Corporation focus on?

 Alabama Metal Industries Corporation's top technology area is E04F (FINISHING WORK ON BUILDINGS, e.g. STAIRS, FLOORS) with 13 patents.
-The company has filed patents in 8 CPC subclasses total.
+Grants appear in 8 CPC subclasses total.

-Is Alabama Metal Industries Corporation's patent filing rate increasing or decreasing?
+Is Alabama Metal Industries Corporation's patent grant rate increasing or decreasing?

-Alabama Metal Industries Corporation's recent filing velocity is +4100% compared to the prior five-year period.
-This indicates accelerating innovation.
+Alabama Metal Industries Corporation's recent grant velocity is +3700% compared to the prior five-year period (grant years, not application filing dates).
+This indicates accelerating grant output.

 What does claim depth mean for Alabama Metal Industries Corporation's patents?